 These GMP’s were written using a HACCP format so that they could easily be adapted to all systems currently in use by the U.S. industry.
 Application of these practices by all segments of the peanut industry enhances both the quality and value of our industry’s products.
 These practices can be incorporated in individual farm operations, buying points, shelling plants, warehouses, transport providers and product manufacturers - improving the overall effectiveness of the production and processing system.

-The GMP's and GAP's in the manual represent industry guidance only.
+Disclaimer The GMP's and GAP's in the manual represent industry guidance only.
 The training and instruction contained herein does not represent the only way to accomplish GMP's and GAP's, and does not in any way represent an industry mandate, nor a standard way of conducting business.
 Organizations are encouraged to review this material and to modify it in any appropriate way to fit their particular situation.